Nielsen report confirms blacks watch more TV than any other group

 The market research firm’s latest African-American consumer study, titled Resilient, Receptive and Relevant, details the need for corporations and marketers to connect with black audiences, who now have a buying power of $1 trillion and watch significantly more television than any other group.

-The report found African-Americans favor programming with diverse casts, and that African-American women watch more television than men.
+The report found African-Americans favor cable tv services with diverse casts, and that African-American women watch more television than men.

 Top television shows perhaps unexpectedly include reality TV programs and Scandal.

 More surprising, however, may be the lack of attention paid to the findings, which have been published for the last three years.

 “It’s not only that the African-American audience watches more TV, but it’s substantially more – two hours over other groups,” Ron Simon, head curator at The Paley Center for Media, tells theGrio.
 “It’s known in the industry, but it certainly hasn’t gotten the attention I think that it deserves.”

 According to the report, African-Americans watch 37 percent more television than other demographics, and their consumption proclivities are equally influential.